 So, did it work?
 Did it stop my snoring?
 The answer is YES!
 It worked as advertised although I did drool a bit during the first couple days of use.
 This is a side effect that is common with all MAD’s so it’s nothing that should alarm you.

 I found the Snore Medic to be an inexpensive, no frills mouthpiece that effectively stopped my snoring.
-It features 2 decent size air holes which is great for mouth breathing.
+It features 2 decent size air holes which are great for mouth breathing.
 For just over $40, it’s a fairly good value for a basic mouthpiece.
-There are however other mouthguards that are available that cost a few dollars more but are more compact and offer better features such as a tighter fit and the ability to make adjustment.
+There are however other mouthguards that are available that cost a few dollars more but are more compact and offer better features such as a tighter fit and the ability to make an adjustment.
 Overall, this is a product that I would recommend for those on a budget, as it’s a good introduction to snoring mouth guards.

 Pros VS Cons

 To conclude this review, I’m going to summarize my findings with a short list of pros and cons that I found while testing out the Snore Medic.